heapwolf/Porter/README.md

 ![Alt text](https://github.com/hij1nx/RESN/raw/master/logo.png)<br/>
-RESN stands for REST Service Application Notation.
-It describes the interface to a REST application.
-It provides high level abstraction by building methods based on the definitions provided.
+RESN stands for REst Service Notation.
+It is JSON based description format for REST interfaces and an engine for generating the methods needed to access those service via Javascript.
+It provides high level abstraction to the services that is terse and feature rich while maintaing an overall light weight as a library.
 RESN does not use any 3rd party ajax libraries to run in the client, but can. ***NOT RUNNING IN NODE RIGHT NOW***

 ### An example...
 Here is a very trivial example where we define two resources and four methods.